-This section presents an overview of the steps to follow to integrate the Privitar platform with Ionic Machina.
+This section presents an overview of the steps to follow to integrate the Privacy Platform with Ionic Machina.
 For each step described, a link is provided to the appropriate section in the document that describes the procedure to follow to complete that step.

-The table below describes the integration process in terms of the areas of the Privitar platform that need to be integrated with Ionic.
+The table below describes the integration process in terms of the areas of the platform that need to be integrated with lonic.

-Step Privitar object lonic object Description 1 Application Execute an Enrollment in Ionic Machina to create the common device profile persistor / password files See, Create a profile [8].
-2 Application Deploy the profile persistor file and password to all processing nodes in your cluster See, Deploying the persistor and password [9].
-3 Environment Ensure Ionic SDK files are loaded into the Privitar Hadoop Jars Path See, Loading Ionic SDK files into Privitar [10].
-4 Environment Set your Cluster in Privitar to use the Ionic Keystore See, Configuring the Environment [10].
-5 Environment Define Service User(s) in Privitar for the Cluster based Environment to support 'on- behalf-of' job processing See,.Creating Service User in Privitar [11].
+Step Privitar object lonic object Description 1 Application Execute an Enrollment in Ionic Machina to create the common device profile persistor / password files See, Create a profile.
+2 Application Deploy the profile persistor file and password to all processing nodes in your cluster See, Deploying the persistor and password.
+3 Environment Ensure Ionic SDK files are loaded into the platform Hadoop Jars Path See, Loading Ionic SDK files into Privitar.
+4 Environment Set your Cluster in the platform to use the lonic Keystore See, Configuring the Environment.
+5 Environment Define Service User(s) in the platform for the Cluster based Environment to support 'on- behalf-of' job processing See, Creating Service User in Privitar.
 6 Application Add the Service User(s) in Ionic.
-See, Creating Service User in Ionic Machina [12].
-7 Application Create Project /Team specific keys See, Creating Keys [12].
+See, Creating Service User in Ionic Machina.
+7 Application Create Project /Team specific keys See, Creating Keys.